display filename in darkroom view

 What is preferred?

-#5 Updated by Patrick Shanahan about 6 years ago
+#5 Updated by Patrick Shanahan over 6 years ago

 No, I work sets containing 800-1200 photos and usually proceede completely thru in darkroom view and switching back and forth multiplies required processing time 2 or 3 fold.

 I would also like to be able to apply tags from darkroom, but that will come in another request.

-#7 Updated by Pedro Côrte-Real about 6 years ago
+#7 Updated by Pedro Côrte-Real over 6 years ago

 switching back and forth multiplies required processing time 2 or 3 fold.